 These devices are perfect for slow sous vide cooking at lower temperatures.
 This one is accurate to +/- 0.
 05˚C up to 90˚C !!
 It means you can cook with fantastic precision.

 We started with Nuwave and we finish with Nuwave.
-This alternative to a deep fryer is more healthy and has one-touch, preheat and reheat technology to air fry whatever you want.
+This alternative to a deep fryer is a lot more healthy, and has one-touch, preheat and reheat technology to air fry whatever you want.